Rossi eyes race wins to regain ground in IndyCar title chase

 Rossi’s opinion of Sato’s role in his predicament is unchanged, though he has let go of the anger he felt in the initial hours after the accident.
 He figured Newgarden would go on to win the race and he’d finish last, but Will Power was the winner and Rossi’s Andretti Autosport team showed tremendous resolve in getting him back on track to finish four positions higher than expected.

 “Somehow it wasn’t as bad as I thought it was going to be,” Rossi said.
-“Yes, it was it was negative.
-But right now we’re in a position to where we kind of go for broke and take big risks take bigger chances to try and get race wins.”
+“Yes, it was a negative.
+But right now we’re in a position to where we kind of go for broke and take big risks, take bigger chances to try and get race wins.”

 That starts Saturday night on the final oval track of the season.
 Team Penske drivers are undefeated on ovals this year — Rossi was runner-up to Penske drivers Simon Pagenaud at the Indianapolis 500, then Newgarden at Texas — and they’ve won IndyCar’s two visits to the track since it returned to the schedule.
 He was also runner-up last year at Gateway to Power.